madmag77/wirl/workflow_definitions/demand_eval_workflow/README.md

 2. **Vectorizes the response**: Uses embedding models (Nomic via Ollama) to convert the text into a vector representation

-3. **Compares to golden intents**: Calculates cosine similarity between the response and 7 pre-defined "golden" intent descriptions that represent each point on the Likert scale
+3. **Compares to golden intents**: Calculates cosine similarity between the response and 5 pre-defined "golden" intent descriptions that represent each point on the Likert scale

-4. **Maps to rating**: Assigns the rating (1-7) of the golden intent with highest similarity
+4. **Computes expected rating**: Uses a probability-based approach:
+   - Calculates similarities to all 5 golden intents
+   - Subtracts minimum similarity to shift the range
+   - Normalizes to create a probability distribution
+   - Computes expected rating as weighted sum: rating = Σ(rating_i × probability_i)
+   - Returns a continuous value (e.g., 3.6) rather than discrete integers

 ### Why This Approach Works